Markonis/markonis.github.io/_posts/2016-04-07-keep-the-ball-rolling.markdown

 - You get to sell the product **today**.
 - The users are getting what they actually **need**.
 - The engineering team can work on new and exciting features sooner.
 - The product is not getting bloated with complex code, and will be easier to maintain in the future.
-This is important because all the complexity you add today will slow down future development.
+This is important because all the complexity you add today will slow down development tomorrow.

 <center><img src="/images/seal-of-approval.jpg" style="height: 300px;"></center>